Factbox - Contenders for senior jobs in Trump's administration

-The following people are mentioned as contenders for senior roles as U.S. President-elect Donald Trump assembles his administration before taking office on Jan.
-20, according to Reuters sources and other media reports.
+The following are people mentioned as contenders for senior roles as U.S. President-elect Donald Trump works to form his administration before taking office on Jan.
+20, according to Reuters sources and media reports.

-Trump already has named a number of people for other top jobs in his administration. [nL1N1EE0X0]
+* David Petraeus, retired general and former CIA director who pleaded guilty to mishandling classified information that he shared with his biographer, who also was his mistress

+* Jon Huntsman, former Republican Utah governor and ambassador to China under President Barack Obama; ran for Republican presidential nomination in 2012

 DIRECTOR OF NATIONAL INTELLIGENCE